skandog/skandog/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning more about python, exploring the Twitter API and Django framework
+- 🌱 I’m currently learning more about python, exploring the Twitter API and Django framework.
+I am also working hard on my TDD skills, working with jest and cypress.
 - 📜 I recently graduated from the School of Code!
 - 👨‍🎓 I have previously used R and Matlab to develop iterative solutions in computational mathematics.
 - 📊 I have previously deployed Streamlit applications, developed in Python, which provided an analysis of the NYC rental market.